walshthomas/walshthomasdotcom/content/publication/example/index.md

 url_source: ''
 url_video: ''

-# Featured image
-# To use, add an image named `featured.jpg/png` to your page's folder.
-image: false
-  caption:
-  focal_point:
-  preview_only:

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.
 #   Simply enter your project's folder or file name without extension.